Lithuanian declension

-Lithuanian has a declension system that is similar to declension systems in ancient Indo-European languages, such as Sanskrit, Latin or Ancient Greek.
-It is one of the most complicated declension systems among modern Indo-European and modern European languages.

-Traditionally, scholars count up to ten case forms in Lithuanian.
-However, at least one case is reduced to adverbs and certain fixed expressions and another is extinct in the modern language.
-So the official variant of Lithuanian has seven cases; moreover, the illative case can be replaced with the locative case.
-The main cases are:
+Lithuanian has a declension system which is similar to declension systems in ancient Indo-European languages such as Sanskrit, Latin and Ancient Greek.
+Although scholars have traditionally enumerated up to ten case forms in Lithuanian, at least one case is used only by adverbs and some fixed expressions; another is extinct in the modern language.
+Lithuanian officially has seven cases, and the illative case (also used in Finnish, Latvian, Estonian, Hungarian, Sámi and Vepsian) can be replaced with the locative case.
+The cases are: